vbilopav/vb-spa/README.md

 > **VBSPA** is JavaScript Framework that offers simple and easy way to create amazing fast and slick [**Single-Page Web Applications**](https://en.wikipedia.org/wiki/Single-page_application).

-SPA web applications don't require and don't do any reload on view request.
-As result they are extremly fast and slick and user session is preserved.
+SPA Web Applications don't require and **don't do any reloads** on view request.
+As result they are extremly **fast and slick** and user session is preserved.

 That means that SPA applications can offer **full, native, desktop-like user experience** - without annoying reloads and without loosing user session or work.

-This Framework was built from ground-up for simplicity and speed - with having primarly on mind building **web-based tools** and other web apps that would like to have desktop-like experince.
+This Framework was built from ground-up for **simplicity and speed** - with having primarly on mind building **web-based tools** and other web apps that would like to have desktop-like experince.

-However, that doesn't mean that SPA applications in general, and this Framework in particular - arn't suitable for large and complex web sites like news portals or blogs that need to server thousands of pages.
-Views can be loaded dynamically (lazy loading) and only when they are needed.
+However, that doesn't mean that SPA applications in general, and this Framework in particular - arn't suitable for large and complex web sitesthat need to server thousands of pages.
+Views or even other bundles - can be loaded dynamically - **lazy loading** - and only when they are needed.

-IFramework supports cross-domain views, so it can be also used for microservice-based composite web UI's  - that can be **scaled to the moon and back.**
+Framework supports cross-domain views, so it can be also used for microservice-based composite web UI's  - that can be **scaled to the moon and back.**

 Runtime code, when minified is around stable **8.4KB**.